-Heartworm disease is caused by the parasitic worm Dirofilaria immitis.
+What Are Heartworm Disease, Lyme Disease, and Ehrlichiosis?Heartworm disease is caused by the parasitic worm Dirofilaria immitis.
 These parasites are transmitted (as microscopic larvae) through the bite of an infected mosquito and eventually live and grow in the lungs and heart of infected dogs.
 Although heartworm disease is not always fatal, some dogs develop permanent damage to their heart and lungs, which can result in heart failure and death.

 Lyme disease and ehrlichiosis are known as tick-borne diseases because they are transmitted when ticks bite and feed.
 Because ticks can carry more than one of these diseases, and dogs can be bitten by multiple ticks, infection with Lyme disease and ehrlichiosis can occur at the same time in the same dog.

-Some dogs infected with heartworm disease don’t develop any obvious clinical signs.
+What Are the Clinical Signs of These Diseases?Some dogs infected with heartworm disease don’t develop any obvious clinical signs.
 In other cases, clinical signs can include coughing, weight loss, and breathing problems.

 Dogs infected with Lyme disease or ehrlichiosis may also fail to display any clinical signs.
 For dogs that develop clinical signs, the diseases can look very similar.
 Signs can include fever, lethargy (tiredness), and lameness or joint pain.
 Research has shown that if a dog is infected with more than one of these tick-borne diseases at the same time, the likelihood of developing clinical signs is increased.

 How Are Dogs Tested for These Diseases?“SNAP” testing refers to a group of quick, convenient, blood tests that can be performed at your veterinarian’s office.
 There are various SNAP tests for different purposes:

-Although heartworm disease is more common in some areas of the country than in others, the infection has been diagnosed in every state in the United States.
+Why Should My Dog Be Tested for These Diseases?Although heartworm disease is more common in some areas of the country than in others, the infection has been diagnosed in every state in the United States.
 This means that all dogs, no matter where they live, are at risk for exposure to heartworm infection.
 Your veterinarian may recommend heartworm testing before your dog begins receiving heartworm preventive medication.
 Periodic heartworm testing is also recommended throughout your dog’s life—even for dogs receiving heartworm preventive medication year-round.

 Tick-borne diseases like Lyme disease and ehrlichiosis pose a risk to dogs in many areas of the country.
 Because clinical signs are not always apparent, periodic testing is a good way to identify dogs that have been infected.
 Even dogs that receive year-round tick control products and don’t spend a lot of time outside are at risk for exposure to tick-borne diseases.
 Testing helps identify dogs that need treatment for one of these infections or an adjustment in the type of tick control being used.

 A vaccine is available to aid in preventing disease caused by Borrelia burgdorferi, the Lyme disease organism, but there is currently no vaccine to protect dogs from ehrlichiosis.
 Appropriate tick control methods combined with periodic testing may be the best ways to help protect dogs from these tick-borne infections.

-Heartworm disease has been diagnosed in every state in the United States, so veterinarians across the country routinely screen dogs for heartworm infection.
+Does My Dog Really Need to Be Tested for All of These Diseases?Heartworm disease has been diagnosed in every state in the United States, so veterinarians across the country routinely screen dogs for heartworm infection.
 However, many of the tick-borne diseases are regional, so not all dogs are at risk for exposure to the same diseases.
 Your veterinarian can tell you about the risk of Lyme disease and ehrlichiosis to dogs in your area.
 In some cases, your veterinarian may not recommend testing for all of the diseases.
 Even if you live in an area where tick-borne diseases are less common, be sure to ask your veterinarian what tick prevention measures can help protect your dog.